emberjs/rfcs/text/0785-remove-set-get-in-tests.md

 We'd also need to update the [API docs for @ember/test-helpers](https://github.com/emberjs/ember-test-helpers/blob/master/API.md) for the new version of `render` as well as the newly introduced `rerender` function.

-Finally, we'd need to document the new `scopedTemplate` function in `@ember/template-compilation`.

-API documentation for the three new functions are included below:
+API documentation for the two new functions are included below:

 ### render